Reference prior for Bayesian estimation of seismic fragility curves: Introduction

-Parametric fragility curves were historically introduced in the SPRA framework because their estimates require small sample sizes.
-The log-normal model has since become the most widely used model (see e.g. \cite{Shinozuka2000,Lallemant2015,Straub2008, ZENTNER20101614, WangF2020, MANDAL201611, WANGZ2018, WANG2018232, ZHAO2020103, ELLINGWOOD2001251, KIM2004, Mai2017, TREVLOPOULOS2019,Katayama2021}).
-In practice several strategies can be implemented to fit the two parameters of the model namely, the median, $\alpha$, and the log standard deviation, $\beta$.
-When the data are binary (i.e. failure or not failure), \cite{Lallemant2015} recommend the Maximum Likelihood Estimation (MLE).
-This technique is itself one of the most used.
-When the data are independent, the bootstrap technique is additionally used to obtain confidence intervals relating to the size of the sample considered (e.g. \cite{Shinozuka2000, ZENTNER20101614, WangF2020}).
-When the data-set contains more information than the failure indications, for instance, when the failure of the mechanical structure happens when an EDP exceeds a limit threshold and the EDP is observed, techniques based on machine learning can also be exploited such as: linear regression or generalized linear regression \cite{Lallemant2015}, classification~-~based techniques \cite{BERNIER2019,KIANI2019,Sainct2020}, kriging \cite{Gidaris15,GENTILE2020101980,Gauchy2022}, polynomial chaos expansion \cite{Mai16}, Artificial Neural Networks (ANN) \cite{WANG2018232, MITROPOULOU2011, WANGZ2018}.
-When data come from numerical simulations, some of these methods can be coupled with adaptive techniques to reduce the number of calculations to be performed \cite{WANG2018232, Sainct2020, Gidaris15, Gauchy2021}.
-Some of these techniques are compared in \cite{Lallemant2015} highlighting advantages and disadvantages.
+Parametric fragility curves were historically introduced in the SPRA framework because an estimation of such curves is possible with small sample sizes {and binary data, i.e., when the only indication is the state of the structure: failure or non-failure.
+Since then, the log-normal model has become the most widely used \cite{Shinozuka2000, Lallemant2015, Straub2008, ZENTNER20101614, MANDAL201611, WANGZ2018, WANG2018232, ZHAO2020103, ELLINGWOOD2001251, KIM2004, Mai2017, TREVLOPOULOS2019}, and it remains prevalent to this day due to its proven capability to handle limited and binary data (e.g., \cite{WangF2020, Katayama2021, KHANSEFID2023, LEE2023}).} In practice, several strategies can be implemented to adjust the two parameters for this model, namely the median $\alpha$ and the log standard deviation $\beta$.
+When the data is binary, \citeauthor{Lallemant2015} \cite{Lallemant2015} recommends a strategy called the maximum likelihood estimation (MLE).
+This technique is one of the most widely used.
+When the data samples are independent from each other, the bootstrap technique can be used as an additional measure in order to obtain confidence intervals related to the size of the samples considered \cite{Shinozuka2000, ZENTNER20101614, WangF2020}.

+If the data set contains more information than a simple indication of failure, i.e., if data isn’t binary, techniques based on machine learning can also be exploited.
+This is the case, for instance, when a mechanical structural failure is the result of an engineering demand parameter (EDP) exceeding a threshold limit, said EDP being observed as part of an experiment (numerical or practical).
+Examples of such techniques are: linear regression or generalized linear regression \cite{Lallemant2015}, classification-based techniques \cite{BERNIER2019, KIANI2019, Sainct2020}, kriging \cite{Gidaris15, GENTILE2020101980, Gauchy2022}, polynomial chaos expansion \cite{Mai16}, stochastic polynomial chaos expansions \cite{ZHU2023}, and artificial neural networks (ANN) \cite{WANG2018232, MITROPOULOU2011, WANGZ2018}.
+Whenever data is obtained through numerical simulations, some of these methods can be coupled with adaptive techniques to reduce the number of calculations required \cite{WANG2018232, Sainct2020, Gidaris15, Gauchy2021}.
+Some of these techniques are compared and their strengths and weaknesses highlighted in \cite{Lallemant2015}.